-I play long tones with a tuner and aim for the resonant center of each note.
-I also listen carefully to master musicians who have good tones.
-This gives me a sonic template to project from.
+Play long tones with a tuner and aim for the resonant center of each note.
+Also listen carefully to master musicians who have good tones.
+This provides a sonic template to project from.

 You use vibrato sometimes.
 How did you develop it?